 thinking and feeling.
 Quite naturally this process expands one's

-this powerful process of integration the very
+Through this powerful process of integration the very

 core of compulsive behavior is penetrated and undone.
 For the fundamental

-dynamics of compulsiveness is driven by a need for connection and integration.
+dynamics of compulsiveness is driven by a need for connection and

-the programming of separation we all grew up with,
+Given the programming of separation we all grew up with,

 (mind separate from body, male separate from female, humans separate from

 Nature, Nature separate from God), it is important to recognize that most

 of us have been left with some very deep wounds.
-Worst of all, many of us haven't
+Worst of all, many of us

-has been my discovery, that Tantra Yoga is a process
+It has been my discovery, that Tantra Yoga is a process

 that actually addresses this whole issue in the depth necessary for real

 creativity, pleasure and fulfillment.